Pan de ánimas: Regional culture in Spain

 For its part, in Galicia, the pan de difuntos was prepared with chestnut flour.
-The chestnut (castañada) was a typical Galician ingredient and especially the magosto (Galician name for All Saints), also known as castañada.
+The chestnut (castaña) was a typical Galician ingredient and especially the magosto (Galician name for All Saints), also known as castañada.
 The castañadas as "funerary food" are typical of the Leonese region, Asturias, Cantabria and Galicia, and even of Valladolid, Ávila and Extremadura.
 According to Hoyos Sainz, on the Cantabrian Mountains, bread and other foods were placed on the tombs of the dead on All Saints' night, which today has been replaced by flowers.

 Also in Catalonia, the castanyada is typical as an autumn festival.
 There is evidence of the pa d'ànimes throughout Catalonia, although the traditions associated with it vary from town to town.
 In many, bread was offered in bowls to the dead on Sundays, or at funerals, or on special days such as November 1.
 Even in the past, in public ovens there was a cabinet called animer, in which all the bread was placed, which the women later gave to the souls of the deceased.
 The Catalan bread for the dead was also called pa d'absoltes (absoltes is the name given in Catalan to prayers dedicated to the deceased).
 Another Catalan mortuary bread is called pa de memòria, a loaf with a cross in the middle that was distributed to those attending a funeral after eating together.
 The relatives took the bread home and when they ate it, they remembered the deceased by dedicating prayers to him.

 Once in the Balearic Islands, panets de mort were made for Tots Sants, tiny breads with anthropomorphic (dead person) or zoomorphic (rabbit) form.
 There is evidence of them already in the 17th century.
 These buns were spun on a string in the shape of a rosary and given to the children of the house to teach them the custom of praying and mourning the death of their deceased on November 1.
 Originally they were made with bread dough, but later it was replaced by "Royal dough" (marzipan).
 In the case of Menorca, the panets de mort are documented in the recipe book De re cibaria (1923), one of the most complete on island cuisine.
 The custom of these breads appears in the article "Costumbres Menorquinas" of the magazine Menorca Gráfica (November 13, 1927, by Miguel Vilallonga).
 According to it, panets the mort are typical of All Saints and All Souls' Day.
 Although at that time they were already considered become extinct, it indicates that it is likely that they were still made in private houses.
 Depending on the recipe, these breads were flavored with anise (called batalafuga in Menorcan).
 The recipe was recovered by the Menorcan culinary researcher Rosa Rotger.